cosmicKXCkitten/latex-template/README.md

 ## Getting started
 To start working with this template, you must have the following components installed on your system:
 1. Docker (or Docker Desktop for MacOS).
-You can check its presence with the following command.
+You can check its presence with the following command:
 ```
 $ docker --version
 Docker version 28.1.1
 ```
 2. Git VCS.
-You can check its presence with the following command.
+You can check its presence with the following command:
 ```
 $ git --version
 git version 2.48.1
 ```
 3. Utility `make` for working through interfaces defined in a `Makefile`.
-You can check its presence with the following command.
+You can check its presence with the following command:
 ```
 $ make --version
 GNU Make 3.81